rweichler/cylinder/README.md

 ## How to use

-### Theos
+### Building

-If you have theos installed on your computer, cd into substrate and make.
+If you have Xcode installed on your computer (or some other way to compile for iOS), cd into substrate and make.
 SCP it to the phone and boom you're done.

 ### Cycript

-If you don't want to use theos, you'll need [cycript](http://cycript.org) 0.9.5+ installed.
+If you don't have any developer tools installed, you'll need [cycript](http://cycript.org) 0.9.5+ installed.
 Just copy these files in the cycript folder to your device and

 ```
 ./runme.sh